$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Experimental results

 \subsection{Hanging off-center weights}

-In this experiment, we hang weights to the quadrotor amid hovering.
+In this experiment, we hang weights to the quadrotor while hovering.
 Specifically, the weights are hung right beneath the front-left motor, which is off the quadrotor's center of gravity.
-This experiment is a simplified scenario of delivery drones that picks up a package, albeit at an off-center location.
-We exaggerate the case by extending the off-center location to be under one motor.
-The weights will introduce force and moment to the quadrotor in this setting, adding the complexity of stabilizing the quadrotor.
+This experiment is a simplified scenario of delivery drones that pick up a package, albeit at an off-center location.
+The weights will introduce an unknown force and moment to the quadrotor in this setting, adding the complexity of stabilizing the quadrotor.
 We hang weights of 100, 200, and 300 g in the experiments.
-The tracking errors in these three cases are shown in Figure~\ref{fig: hang weight}.
-We compare three controller cases: $\mathcal{L}_1$ off, $\mathcal{L}_1$ on, and PID.
-As the weight increases, the tracking error increases for all cases. $\mathcal{L}_1$ off shows the worst tracking performance and eventually crashes the quadrotor once the 300 g weight is hung. $\mathcal{L}_1$ on and PID demonstrate similar performance, with $\mathcal{L}_1$ on having a slight advantage in fast transient and smaller steady-state error.
+The tracking errors in these three cases are shown in Fig~\ref{fig: hang weight}.
+We compare three controllers: $\mathcal{L}_1$ off, $\mathcal{L}_1$ on, and PID.
+As the weight increases, the tracking error increases for all cases. $\mathcal{L}_1$ off shows the worst tracking performance and eventually crashes the quadrotor once the 300 g weight is hung. $\mathcal{L}_1$ on has advantages over PID in terms of faster transient and smaller steady-state error, as shown in Table~\ref{tb: hang weight comparison}, where the advantage is clearer as the weights increase.
+We compute the steady-state error as the average tracking error between 10 and 12 seconds.
+The settling time is computed as the time duration from when the weight is hung until the quadrotor begins to maintain a tracking error less than the steady-state error plus 0.015 m.